celinejp/Knowledge_Distillation/README.md

 # Knowledge Distillation for Sentiment Classification (IMDb)

-## 📌 Project Overview
+## Project Overview

-This project demonstrates the process of compressing a large pretrained model into a smaller student model using **knowledge distillation**.
-The task is binary sentiment classification on the IMDb movie reviews dataset.
-The goal is to train a student model that approximates the teacher model's performance while being faster and more efficient.
+This project demonstrates a teacher–student network for a binary sentiment classification task on the IMDb movie reviews dataset.
+The teacher model will be a pretrained transformer (such as BERT), and the student model is a smaller or simpler model that learns from the teacher’s outputs.

 ---

-## ▶️ How to Run
+## How to Run

 1. Open the notebook in Google Colab or Jupyter.
 2. Ensure `IMDB Dataset.csv` is available in the environment.